ckan/ideas/specs/showcase/showcase-spec.md

 * Related Items aren't first-order objects and don't have their own pages
 * Related Items can't be extended with extra fields

 ## Proposal
-Related Items will be broken out of CKAN core into a separate extension called 'ckanext-showcase' that will make them first-order objects within CKAN.
+Related Items will be broken out of CKAN core into a separate extension called 'ckanext-showcase' that will make them first-order objects within CKAN, and resolve issues with the current implementation.

 ### Naming the feature
-It isn't immediately clear that 'Related Items' refer to examples of data in-use.
+It isn't immediately clear that 'Related Items' refer to examples of data reuse.
 For now, we'll refer to an individual Related Item as a **Reuse**.
-Reuses can be featured and thus collected into **Showcase** collections.
-Showcases are list of reuses curated by dataset publishers, with a dataset showcase linked from the main dataset page, and by site sysadmins, as a site-wide top level showcase.
-(Perhaps also by Group and Organization owners.)
+Reuses can be featured by site maintainers and thus collected into **Showcase** collections.
+A site-wide top-level showcase would list all featured reuses in the site.
+A dataset showcase, linked from the main dataset page, would list all reuses associated with that dataset.
+(Perhaps also grouped with Groups and Organizations.)

+### Roles

-### Site visitor
+#### Site visitor
 Users will be able to search for and discover reuses from dataset pages, and from the top-level site Showcase.
 Also from Organization and Group pages, if a Showcase collection feature is integrated at that level.

-### All account users
+#### Data reuser
-Users with accounts will be able to Reuse items and relate them to none or many datasets.
-They will be the owners of the Reuse item.
-A page listing all Reuse items they have created will be linked from their dashboard ('My Reuses') where they can edit and delete their items.
+A data reuser will be able to submit/add Reuse items and relate them to none or many datasets.
+A data reuser may be able to have a user account that lists they're reuse items.

-### Dataset publishers
+#### Dataset publishers
-Publishers will be able to feature Reuse items that associate with their dataset in a Showcase linked from their dataset page.
-Optionally, a dataset owner could allow a link/filter from the dataset Showcase page that shows all Reuse items associated with the dataset.
+Publishers will be able see featured Reuse items associate with their dataset in a Showcase linked from their dataset page.

+#### Site maintainers
+Site maintainers will be able to feature Reuse items in a site-wide, top-level Showcase linked from the main navigation.
+This will be search and filterable and link through to individual Reuse item pages.
+Site maintainers will need an admin page listing all Reuse items allowing them to promote or remove them if necessary.

-Dataset publishers will be notified when a new Reuse item has been created that relates to their dataset, so they can decide whether to promote it in their Showcase.
+Site maintainers will be notified when a new Reuse item has been submitted/added so they can decide whether to feature it.
 Notifications could reuse the existing activity streams, dashboard and email notifications system.

-### Site owners
-Site owners will be able to feature Reuse items in a site-wide, top-level Showcase linked from the main navigation.
-This will be search and filterable and link through to individual Reuse item pages.
-Site owners will need an admin page listing all Reuse items allowing them to promote or remove them if necessary.

 ### User stories